KIT-IAI/SDM_Plugin_General/Plugin_Features.md

 ### AppFeature

-The ``AppFeature`` offers various features of the application such as loading files, web requests, etc. in a plugin.
+The ``AppFeature`` offers various features of the host application such as loading files, web requests, etc. in a plugin.